nstehr/pitwall/README.md

   ## Building
   The go based projects have make files to build locally.
 The rails app can be started with `rails s`, worker app can be started with ` WORKERS=OrchestratorVmStatusWorker,OrchestratorHealthWorker bundle exec rake sneakers:run`

-  One design decision to note here is that the generated code from the protobufs is done locally and checked in, this can be done with rake/make (depending on which product)
+  One design decision to note here is that the generated code from the protobufs is done locally and checked in, this can be done with rake/make (depending on which project)

   I have been experimenting with Dagger for CI.
-The source code is in `builder` and running `go run . -workDir <base directory>` will trigger a full build that produces images for the web app and the a worker image as well as binaries for the orchestrator and init binary
+The source code is in `builder` and running `go run . -workDir <base directory>` will trigger a full build that produces images for the web app and the a worker app as well as binaries for the orchestrator and init binary

   ## API
   - Get authentication token from Keycloak: